 The suggested reason is that many people prefer the idea of decisions about hiring and workplace management being handled by unbiased software, rather than by fallible humans.
 Younger people in particular seem to have faith in the decision-making ability of software over humans.

 As prominent artificially intelligent technology, such as Tesla’s self-driving cars, begin to prove themselves better than people, the acceptance of and trust in AI among the general population is bound to grow.
 As this trend continues, people are likely to want to allow AI a bigger part in the decisions that govern their everyday life, which means artificially intelligent managers are likely to be something both workers and companies owners demand.

 How to prepare your business for the rise of the AI

-Initially artificially intelligent software is likely to work alongside your existing team members, providing insights and suggestions while humans retains the power to decide which of these ideas to implement.
+Initially, artificially intelligent software is likely to work alongside your existing team members, providing insights and suggestions while humans retain the power to decide which of these ideas to implement.

 This will be essential until the algorithms used by these apps get smart enough to be left to go it alone.
 This is a lesson Facebook recently learned when it fired the editorial team overseeing its Trending Topics algorithm, letting the software run unsupervised with some unfortunate consequences.

 For businesses, this means instead of making mass redundancies, you will need to focus on retraining your teams and making the right new hires, so you have people with the skills to manage smart software.
 Over time, as the software gets clever enough to begin working more independently, you can re-skill those team members who are no longer needed in their current roles or allow your teams to shrink through natural wastage, meaning you can minimise the need for redundancies.

 Find the right employees to navigate AI in the workplace

 Next Ventures is one of the world’s top technology recruitment firms.
 We find the very best candidates to help tech companies adapt and thrive in the ever-changing world of the technology industry.